Mxyee/Uniconnect/README.md

 - APScheduler
 ## Step by step instruction

 ### Activities:

-#### 1. Student – Creating an Activity
+1. **Student – Creating an Activity**

    1. Navigate to the Activities page from the navigation bar.
    2. Click the **Create New Activity** button.
    3. Fill out the required fields:
       - **Title:** Enter a descriptive title for the activity.
       - **Description:** Provide details about the activity.
       - **Location:** Select a location from the dropdown menu.
         (If “Other” is selected, you may manually enter a custom location.)
       - **Date and Time:** Choose a date at least **7 days from today**.
    4. Click **Create Activity** to create the activity.
    5. A confirmation message will appear once the activity is successfully created.

    **Note:** Upon creation, the student is automatically registered as a participant of the activity.

 ---

-#### 2. Student – Edit an Activity (Creator Only)
+2. **Student – Edit an Activity (Creator Only)**

    1. On the **Activities** page, find the activity you created.
    2. Click **Details** to open the activity detail page.
    3. If you're the creator, you will see an **Edit** button.
    4. Click **Edit**, update the fields as needed, and then click **Create Activity**.
    5. A success message will confirm the updates.

    **Note:** You cannot edit activities that have already taken place.

 ---

-#### 3. Student – Participate in an Activity
+3. **Student – Participate in an Activity**

    1. On the **Activities** page, browse or search for activities.
    2. Click **Details** on any activity to see its description, time, and current participants.
    3. Use the **Join** button to participate in an activity.
    4. If the activity is full (5 participants), a warning will be shown.
    5. To **leave** an activity:
       - Go to the activity details.
       - Click **Leave** (only allowed if the activity is more than 3 days away).
       - A confirmation message will appear upon successful leave.

    **Note:**
    - If the original creator leaves and there are still participants, the system will automatically assign the next participant in order as a new creator.
    - If no participants remain, the activity will be automatically deleted.

 ---

-#### 4. Professor
+4. **Professor**

    1. Professors can view all activities, including details and participant lists.
    2. However, professors **cannot create, join, edit, or leave** activities.

 ## Implemented Functionalities